 The Fee Fee Greenway parallels Fee Fee Creek, and lies within the Missouri River watershed.
 It is a suburban greenway that extends from the Maryland Heights Recreation Complex to Creve Coeur Lake.
 Presently, there is a little less than one mile of paved trail connecting the Maryland Heights Community Center, Aquaport and Dogport to McKelvey Woods, a wooded area owned by the City of Maryland Heights.

-Plans are underway to extend the existing paved trail in the Fee Fee Greenway an additional 2 miles along Crystal Springs Quarry Golf Club, where it will connect to the trails in Creve Coeur Park (near Marine Avenue).
-The project is out for bid and construction is anticipated to begin in Spring 2017.
+Site preparation to extend the existing paved trail in the Fee Fee Greenway an additional 2 miles along Crystal Springs Quarry Golf Club, where it will connect to the trails in Creve Coeur Park (near Marine Avenue) has begun.

 Following guidelines provided by the United States Fish and Wildlife Service, the initial project work in March 2017 is focused on removing trees along the planned greenway path.
 These efforts will ensure the trees are down prior to the summer months when bats – including the federally endangered Indiana Bat – begin to roost in the trees following their hibernation period.
 While the plans were designed to reduce the number of trees impacted by construction, there will be more than 316 new trees of 14 different native species planted as specified by the project’s landscaping plan.